MarkAnderson166/andersonchain/README.md

 ```

 Additional fields are calculated and added during mining,
+( more on this in the 'Determiation of Balances, whats different about marks?' section of this write-up )

 | Key        | Type          | Example             |
 | ---------- | ------------- | ------------------- |